Kuadrant/gateway-api-state-metrics/README.md

 is available that generates a ConfigMap named `custom-resource-state` with the CustomResourceState data in a key called `custom-resource-state.yaml`.

-An example of how to use this with kube-promethues in shown in [./kustomization_kube-prometheus-example.yaml](./kustomization_kube-prometheus-example.yaml)
+## Kube Prometheus Example

-The kustomization config does the following:
+An example of how to use this with kube-promethues in shown in [./examples/kube-prometheus](./examples/kube-prometheus) The kustomization config does the following:

 - mounts the ConfigMap as a volume in the kube-state-metrics Deployment